AI Modelling

 The slow second-guess: re-evaluating published stories

 Getting a story past the filter the first time is not the end of the conversation.
-Once a minute, a cron job picks one already-published story from the last thirty days and hands it back to Gemini with the same rubric I used at publish time.
+A cron job periodically picks one already-published story from the last thirty days and hands it back to the AI with the same rubric I used at publish time.
 The model does not know its previous answer.
 It just reads the cleaned-up title and summary and scores it cold.

 The point is not to catch the model lying to me, although it occasionally is.
 The point is drift.
 Prompts get tightened, the model itself gets silently updated on Google's end, and my own sense of what counts as "good news" sharpens the more front pages I read.
 A story that scraped through three weeks ago deserves to be asked the same question again today, by the same brain holding a slightly stricter rubric.
 If it still passes, brilliant.
 If it does not, it was probably borderline to begin with and I am happy to take another look.